Kilde fastest in 2nd downhill training session at Olympics, Thompson third

 “You could have had a race today, as you saw we skied, but it would have certainly been a lottery in a day like today,” Italian skier Christof Innerhofer said after finishing 0.57 seconds behind Kilde.
 “There were really strong wind gusts … Then it changed a bit.
 You need a bit of luck.
 But I don’t think about that, because just luck won’t be enough.”

-Max Franz of Austria was second fastest, 0.06 seconds behind Kilde, and Broderick Thompson of Whistler, B.C., was third, 0.20 behind.
+Max Franz of Austria was second fastest, 0.06 seconds behind Kilde, and Thompson of Whistler, B.C., was 0.20 behind.

+The 27-year-old Thompson earned his first World Cup podium with a third-place result in a super-G in Beaver Creek, Colo., two months ago.

 The start of Friday’s session was delayed for an hour because of the wind.